 - Tim Archie, professional research assistant

-Tim Archie received a Master’s degree in Agriculture from Cal Poly San Luis Obispo and is currently a Ph.D. student in Human Dimensions of Natural Resources at Colorado State University.
-The focus of his graduate research has examined “sense of community” in relation to student outcomes in experiential based natural resource higher education programs.
+Tim Archie received a Master’s degree in Agriculture from Cal Poly San Luis Obispo and a Ph.D. in Human Dimensions of Natural Resources from Colorado State University.
+His graduate research examined “sense of community” in relation to student outcomes in experiential based natural resource higher education programs.
+At E&ER, he has studied out-of-school science for youth, faculty outreach work, and women's career paths in the Earth sciences.
 Archie joined E&ER in 2012.

 - Chuck Hayward, professional research assistant

 Chuck Hayward received a Master’s degree in education from the University of Pennsylvania, and has taught secondary mathematics in Philadelphia and Denver.
 Chuck is currently researching faculty development for inquiry-based mathematics, as well as teacher development and undergraduate research in the biological sciences.
 He joined E&ER in 2012.